Spurty007/soccer/README.md

  - Must be 4 years old by September 1st
  - Focus is on the individual
  - Group skills
  Single gender developmental program.

+ There are no practices for this age group.

  **Saturday mornings**

  -  &#9758; Program will run for 30 minutes from 8:00-8:30.
  Program is meant to be a fun and relaxed introduction for our youngest players.

 ### **Kindergarten** <a name="Kindergarten"></a>
  - Must be 5 years old by September 1st
  - Focus is on the individual
  - Group skills

  Single gender in-town developmental program.

  &#9758; Each week participants will receive *approximately 20 minutes of group based skills* followed by a *20 minute scrimmage*.

  There are no practices for this age group.

  **Saturday mornings.**

  - Boys sessions - 8:45-9:30
  - Girls sessions - 9:45-10:30

 ### **Grade 1** <a name="Grade1"></a>
 Players must be enrolled in 1st Grade.